SimPPL/machine-learning-engineer-assignment/instructions.md

 3. Analyze the trends across lots of accounts over time and report on how information spreads.

-<h2>Task Objectives</h2>
+## Task Objectives

 1. Data Collection: Develop a scraper that collects data from one of the listed social media platforms.
 Your scraper should gather post content, engagement metrics (likes, shares, etc.), user information, and timestamps and should be able to collect data based on hashtags, keywords, news links, and user queries.
 Implementing multiple data collection methods will earn bonus points.

-2. System Design: Create a system design (in words and with a diagram) that explains how your data collection solution could be scaled to handle a large volume of data and potentially multiple social media platforms.
+2. System Design: Create a system design (in words and with a diagram) that explains how your data collection solution can be scaled to handle a large volume of data and potentially multiple social media platforms *without being blocked by the platform within reasonable scale*.
 Consider cloud infrastructure, data storage, processing pipelines, and any APIs or services you would use.

-<h2>Rubric for Evaluation</h2>
+Note:
+   a.
+You may use [Figma](https://figma.com) or [draw.io](https://draw.io) for the system design diagram but please commit it as a PNG or JPG image to your repository so we can access and evaluate it.
+   b.
+Platforms block web scraping using HTML and [Beautifulsoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) quite easily so that will not be a great solution.

+## Rubric for Evaluation

 1. Functionality: Does the scraper work reliably and collect the required data?